“Find the door of your heart. You will discover it is the door of the kingdom of God.”

 Orthodox Christians pray for the departed souls as part of their regular prayer life.
 This is in addition to anniversary remembrances and the Saturday of Souls.
 The ministry plans to pray for the departed at respective gravesites in Oahu, Hawaii.

-More specific details to be posted in 3Q 2020.
+More specific details to be posted in the fourth quarter of 2020.

 To purchase this book: